saiprasanthg/TagFlowParser/Readme.md

 This project processes flow logs and maps them to tags using a lookup table.
 It generates outputs that summarize tag counts and port/protocol combination counts, helping analyze network traffic effectively.

-## Features
-- Parse lookup tables for ports, protocols, and tags.
-- Process flow logs to extract relevant fields.
-- Map flow log entries to tags based on the lookup table.
-- Generate output summarizing tag counts and port/protocol combinations.
-- Error handling for missing files and invalid data.
+# Description

+Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
+The dstport and protocol combination decide what tag can be applied

 ---